Adisuarn/Schedule-Parser/README.md

 # Schedule Parser

-Transforming images to json to use in [Schedule Generator Project](https://github.com/triamudomcmc/schedule-generator).
+Transforming images to json to use in [Schedule Generator Project](https://github.com/triamudomcmc/schedule-generator), Converting and Compressing images easily.

 ## Infomation